J.W. Harris (bull rider): 2009 season

-Harris either won first place or tied for it in 15 rodeos, including notable ones at San Antonio, Texas, Fort Worth Texas, and Reno, Nevada.
+Harris either won first place or tied for it in 15 rodeos, including notable ones at San Antonio, Texas; Fort Worth Texas; and Reno, Nevada.
 Harris claimed he was far ahead of the other contestants due to riding more than half of his bulls.
 However, on July 20, at the Days of '47 Rodeo in Salt Lake City, Utah, on its opening round, he recorded a no score.

 As of September 3, Harris led the World Standings with $162,186 in earnings.
 He earned $2,503 in the Wrangler Million Dollar Tour portion of the Kitsap County Stampede the weekend before.
-Wrangler Million Dollar points count toward the Justin Boots Championship located in Omaha, Nebraska, the Wrangler tour points do not.
+Wrangler Million Dollar points counted toward the Justin Boots Championship located in Omaha, Nebraska, the Wrangler tour points did not.
 Despite his successes, Harris maintains that life on the rodeo tour with "the guys" is the best part of bull riding.
 "They are your extended family", he said.
 "They are your best friends; you can count on them for anything".

-At the NFR, Harris won the World Bull Riding Championship.
+At the NFR, Harris won the bull riding world championship.
 It was his second in a row.
-Harris broke his hand in the second ride and did not get a qualified ride on any of his bulls.
-It is only through his $108,004 lead coming into the NFR that he was able to pull off the win.
+He broke his hand in the second ride and did not get a qualified ride on any of his bulls.
+It was only through his $108,004 lead coming into the NFR that he was able to pull off the win.
 He won the championship despite failing to earn any money during the first nine rounds of the NFR.

-The year 2009 was his best finish, which was 4th place.
-Most of his CBR fans expected a higher ranking due to his winning the George Paul Memorial Bull Riding and later on winning the first round of the CBR World Finals which allowed him a spin on the bounty bull.
+The year 2009 was his best finish in the CBR circuit, which was 4th place.
+Most of his CBR fans expected a higher ranking due to his winning and high-placing at several, and later on winning the first round of the CBR World Finals and eventually the event average, which allowed him a spin on the bounty bull.